MODA-NYC/Agency-Name-Project/PROJECTPLAN.md

-# PROJECTPLAN.md

 ## Overview

-This project’s ultimate goal is to create a single, standardized, and authoritative dataset of New York City government organization names by integrating and cleaning multiple sources.
-The process includes initial per-source preprocessing, merging datasets, normalization and standardization, fuzzy matching for deduplication, and comprehensive quality checks.
+This project aims to produce a single, standardized, authoritative dataset of New York City government organization names.
+We will integrate multiple sources, apply robust normalization and deduplication, and perform fuzzy matching to ensure data quality.
+Quality checks, documentation, and iterative improvements guide this process.

 ## Project History & Current Work

 **Phase 1 (Completed in Colab):**
-- Integrated initial data sources into a single combined dataset.
-- Developed a preliminary standardized export called `nyc_agencies_export.csv`.
+- Integrated initial data sources and produced a preliminary standardized export (`nyc_agencies_export.csv`).
-- Created initial normalization logic and basic deduplication.
+- Developed initial normalization and basic deduplication logic.

-**Phase 2 (In Progress, Modular Refactoring):**
+**Phase 2 (In Progress, Modular Refactoring & Additional Data Sources):**
-- Introducing new data sources (`nyc_gov_hoo.csv`, `ops_data.csv`).
+- Introduced new sources (`nyc_gov_hoo.csv`, `ops_data.csv`).
-- Migrating to a structured, modular Python codebase with `src/` directories.
+- Restructured code into a modular Python codebase (`src/` directories).
-- Enhancing normalization and fuzzy matching techniques specific to NYC agencies.
+- Established source-level normalization and successfully merged datasets into a single intermediate dataset.
-- Updating tests to ensure normalization correctness and robust data preprocessing.
+- Updated tests to ensure correctness of initial normalization and merging.

 ## Project Plan

-Below is an outline of major tasks, milestones, and their purposes.
-Where relevant, tasks have been refined based on insights from recent testing and strategy sessions.

-### Data Preprocessing & Integration
+**Data Preprocessing & Integration**

-**Task A1: Refine Source-Specific Normalization Rules in Preprocessing**
+- **Task A1: Source-Level Normalization**
-- Implement initial, source-specific normalization rules in `ops_processor.py` and `hoo_processor.py`.
-These rules should handle straightforward transformations (lowercasing, basic punctuation removal, replacing `&` with `and`, handling common abbreviations) and produce a `NameNormalized` column.
+  Implement per-source normalization in `ops_processor.py` and `hoo_processor.py` to produce a `NameNormalized` column.

-**Task A2: Comprehensive Merging of Preprocessed Datasets**
+- **Task A2: Merge Preprocessed Datasets**
-- Merge all preprocessed datasets (including the newly integrated `nyc_gov_hoo.csv` and `ops_data.csv`) into a single intermediate dataset.
+  Combine all preprocessed data (including new sources) into a single intermediate dataset.
-- Handle any schema alignment, ensuring that all essential fields (e.g., `NameNormalized`, `RecordID`) are present.
-- This merged intermediate dataset sets the stage for a global normalization pass if needed.
+  Ensure consistent schema (including `NameNormalized` and `RecordID`) to enable global normalization.

-**Task A3 (Future): Secondary Normalization & Standardization**
+- **Task A3: Global Normalization & Standardization** (Next Step)
-- Once merged, re-apply normalization logic at a global scale to ensure consistency across all sources.
-- This may include handling edge cases discovered after merging (e.g., removing parentheses consistently, unifying abbreviations, applying final transformations now that all data is visible in one place).

-### Matching & Deduplication
+  Re-apply and refine normalization rules across the merged dataset.
+  Address edge cases (e.g., parentheses, special abbreviations, final stopword decisions).
+  Prepare the dataset for accurate fuzzy matching by preserving necessary terms and ensuring consistent formatting.

+**Matching & Deduplication**

-**Task B1: Fuzzy Matching Thresholds & Logic**
+- **Task B1: Fuzzy Matching Logic & Thresholds**
-- Fine-tune fuzzy matching logic and thresholds after the merged dataset is fully normalized.
-- Document thresholds and heuristics.
+  After global normalization, tune fuzzy matching thresholds and heuristics.
+  Document logic and thresholds for reproducibility.

-**Task B2: Deduplication & Provenance Tracking**
+- **Task B2: Deduplication & Provenance**
-- Deduplicate the combined dataset, ensuring that each unique organization is represented once.
+  Deduplicate records to ensure each organization is unique.
-- Preserve `RecordID` fields and ensure that source origin (provenance) is tracked.

-### Analysis & Validation
+  Track provenance and maintain `RecordID` fields across merges and transformations.

+**Analysis & Validation**

-**Task C1: Validation & Reporting**
+- **Task C1: Validation & Reporting**
-- Produce validation reports on duplicates, missing records, suspicious matches.
+  Produce reports on duplicates, missing records, and suspicious matches.
-- Implement scripts to check final dataset integrity and correctness.
+  Confirm integrity and correctness of the final dataset.

-**Task C2: Data Dictionary & Schema Updates**
+- **Task C2: Data Dictionary & Documentation**
-- Update `data_dictionary.csv` with finalized fields and normalization rules.
+  Update `data_dictionary.csv` with finalized fields and normalization rules.
-- Document final naming conventions and any transformations applied at each stage.
+  Record naming conventions and transformations.

 ## Current Status & Recommendations

-- **Normalization Test Improvements:**
-  We’ve introduced new tests verifying that source-level normalization (A1) is functioning correctly and producing expected outputs for representative test cases.

-- **Warnings & Future Refinement:**
-  Current warnings from the processors highlight potential normalization improvements.
-However, the tests are passing, confirming that we’ve met the initial normalization requirements for each source.

-- **Readiness for Task A2:**
-  With source-specific normalization (A1) now verified and a clearer strategy in place—performing a global normalization pass after merging—it’s reasonable to proceed to Task A2.
-In A2, you’ll merge the datasets, see them in aggregate, and then determine whether additional normalization steps are needed before matching and deduplication.
+- **Source-Level Tests Passed:**
+  Source-specific normalization (A1) and initial merging (A2) are complete.

+- **Next Steps (Task A3):**
+  Perform a global normalization pass on the merged dataset, resolving edge cases and ensuring uniformity.
+  Fine-tune stopwords and final transformations to support accurate fuzzy matching and deduplication in the following tasks.

 **Conclusion:**
-You have a solid baseline for initial normalization and thorough testing at the source level.
-The next logical step is Task A2: merging datasets.
-After merging, you can revisit normalization for a global standard, guided by the warnings and patterns observed so far.
-This approach ensures continuous improvement while maintaining a steady forward momentum in the project.
+You have a stable intermediate dataset.
+Now proceed with Task A3: apply global normalization, refine naming conventions, and finalize transformations.
+This will pave the way for fuzzy matching and deduplication, ultimately leading to a standardized and authoritative dataset.